-How to Miter the Inside Corner of a Hong Kong Finish
+How to Miter the Inside Corner of a Hong Kong-Finished Edge

-Recently I taught this technique to my Haute Couture Construction class students at F.I.T.
-They asked where to find it in the literature, but I don't know--I figured this one out myself.
-I'm sure someone else out there has gotten there first, but I wanted to share this, so you can all learn from it and I can send this link to my students.
+Recently, I taught this mitering technique to my Haute Couture Construction class students at the Fashion Institute of Technology in Manhattan.
+They asked where to find it in the literature, but I don’t know—I figured this one out myself.
+I’m sure someone else has gotten there first, but I wanted to share this, so you can learn from it.

-3. Stitch the bias strip with right sides of the fabric together and the edges aligned using a 1/4-in. wide seam allowance--end the stitching 1/4-in. down from the intersecting cut edge.
+3. Stitch the bias strip with right sides of the fabric together and the edges aligned using a 1/4-inch-wide seam allowance.
+End the stitching 1/4 inch down from the intersecting cut edge.

 4. Back-tack at the end of the stitching.
 The first row of stitching was sewn in green for clarity.